spencerkingman/spenking-music/_posts/1090-01-08-golden-necklace.md

 Everyone's so scared to hear your prayers
 But why should I be?

-All alone in my old heart
+Me, alone in my old heart
 Too, alive, but the scattered parts
 Can never seem to manifest whole hog